NP5555/house-owner-club-backend/RENDER_DEPLOYMENT.md

 ## Conclusion

-Your House Owner Club Backend is now deployed on Render!
+Your Home Owner Club Backend is now deployed on Render!
 The application should be accessible at the URL provided by Render (typically `https://your-service-name.onrender.com`).